microsoft/OpenAIWorkshop/scenarios/openai_on_custom_dataset/SemiAutomated.md

         python .\search-indexer.py

-*   Optional Manual Approach.
+###   Optional Manual Approach.
 If you prefer to not use the python/automated approach above, the below steps can be followed without automation script.
-    To configure Azure Search, please follow the steps below
+To configure Azure Search, please follow the steps below.

     - In the storage container, that is created as part of the template in step 1, create a blob container.
     - Extract the data files in the .scenarios/data/data-files.zip folder and update this folder to the blob container using Azure Portal UI.
 The data-files.zip contains the Azure ML sample pdf document chunked as individual files per page.